PingOne

 During this process, you’ll:

-• Set up matching users between PingOne and the PingDirectory environments that allows the server’s All Admin Users identity mapper to map the PingOne ID token to a Directory Server LDAP user.
+• Set up matching users between PingOne and the PingDirectory environments to allow the server’s All Admin Users identity mapper to map the PingOne ID token to a Directory Server LDAP user.

-• Configure the PingOne console and the PingDirectory server.
+• Configure the PingOne admin console and PingDirectory server.

 Linking PingOne to PingDirectory